Tender Jargon Buster

 National Supplier Vocabulary (Codes) – NSV

 CPV numbers developed by the European Union for public procurement.
-Their main purpose is to provide standardised terms to help procurement classify contract notices (in the Official Journal of the European Union – OJEU).
-They also help suppliers find those of interest to them.
+Their main purpose is to provide standardised terms to help procurement classify advertised contract notices.
+They also help suppliers find tenders.

-For high-value public sector contracts (see OJEU).
+For high-value public sector contracts (see Public Procurement Regulations).
 Only chosen suppliers are invited to negotiate for a contract(s).
-This has limited use only e.g. extreme urgency, failure of open/restricted procedures or repeat of similar contract.
+Limited use e.g. extreme urgency, failure of open/restricted procedures or repeat of similar contract.

 Nomenclature of Statistical Territorial Units – NUTS

-A hierarchical classification of administrative areas, used across the European Union for statistical purposes. e.g. Northern Ireland is one of 12 “NUTS 1” areas in the UK
+A hierarchical classification of administrative areas.
+Used in the European Union for statistical purposes. e.g. Northern Ireland is one of 12 “NUTS 1” areas in the UK

 Official Journal of the European Union (formerly OJEC) – OJEU

 The publication in which all high-value public sector contracts in the EU must be advertised.
-(Also see TED)
+See TED.
+NB the UK is no longer required to publish in TED, it now uses Find a Tender.

-For high-value public sector contracts (see OJEU).
+For high-value public sector contracts (see Public Procurement Regulations).
 Suppliers can apply without prior selection e.g. going through a Pre-Qualification Questionnaire (PQQ).
-The EU Directives lay down the type of criteria which can be used to eliminate unqualified or unsuitable suppliers.
+The Regulations lay down the type of criteria which can be used to eliminate unqualified or unsuitable suppliers.

 A working relationship between two or more parties either creating added value for the customer or as a means to win contracts that individually they may not be successful with.
 Partners can include suppliers, distributors, joint ventures, and alliances.
 Note: Suppliers may not always be recognised as formal partners.
 (Also see Joint Ventures.)